 - RESERVE® WOOD SEMI-CUSTOM series: The RESERVE WOOD® SEMI-CUSTOM series offers several panel styles and color options to complement your home’s exterior.

 As an alternative to solid wood garage doors, faux wood or composite garage doors feature panels with a combination of wood and plastic fibers.
-These garage door options include high-density fiberboard with realistic details that make the door look like real wood, such as grooves and overlays.
+These garage door options include high-density fiberboard with realistic details that make the door look like various real wood types, such as grooves and overlays.
 Like steel doors, composite wood garage doors have polyurethane or polystyrene insulation for additional weather protection and durability.

 - CANYON RIDGE® CARRIAGE HOUSE (4-Layer): The products in the CANYON RIDGE® CARRIAGE HOUSE (4-Layer) feature steel garage doors with faux wood overlays and ULTRA-GRAIN® wood finish.